Information / What is the Unified Patent Court?

 This map shows all European Patent member states.

-The Unified Patent Court and Unitary patent began operations on 1 June 2023 with the 17 states actually on board (marked in red on the map): Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovenia and Sweden.
+The Unified Patent Court and Unitary has 18 states on board (marked in red on the map): Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, France, Germany, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania (as from 1 September 2024), Slovenia and Sweden.

-7 more states (Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania and Slovakia) are to join as they complete the necessary legislative steps.
+6 more states (Cyprus, Czech Republic, Greece, Hungary, Ireland and Slovakia) are to join as they complete the necessary legislative steps.

 The Unitary patent does not replace the European patent as we know it, but coexists with the European patent and with national patents in individual European states.